-Last year, our very own search engine strategist, Wilson Wong, provided a brief introduction to “What’s Google Tag Manager?”
+Last year, we provided a brief introduction to “What’s Google Tag Manager?”
 Now that it has been a year and we’ve had some time to get our hands dirty with using Google Tag Manager (GTM), we’re ready to dive a bit deeper into how we’re using it as a marketing tool at Top Draw.

 On a website, in addition to having Google Analytics (GA) to track site and user data, there are often marketing tools such as Google Ads, ClickTale, and Active Demand.
 Typically, each of these tools require manual setup via the inclusion of some code on the site.
 When you’re dealing with multiple pieces of marketing technology and tracking software (referred to as ‘tags’ in GTM), this can become very messy, labour intensive, and difficult to maintain or update.